igrigorik/webp-detect/README.md

 ```

 With the above in place, access the page and look at the request header appended by the server - you will see a new `WebP` header sent to your application server if the browser supports WebP.

-### Why two values within the header?

-Lossless support (with alpha channel) was added in 2012, and older user-agents do not support it.
-Newer UA's support both.
-The header allows you to easily determine whether the current UA supports lossless + alpha channel WebP images.

 ### What about server X?